 Having an operation

-Talk this over with your specialists.
+If you’re due to have an operation, talk to your surgeon and rheumatology team about taking your adalimumab.
 It’s likely you’ll be advised to stop adalimumab for a time before and after surgery.

 Fertility, pregnancy and breastfeeding